observablehq/inputs/README.md

 <img src="./img/radio.png" alt="A single-choice Radio input of colors" width="640">

-The Radio input allows the user to choose one of a given set of options; or, if desired, multiple values may be chosen with checkboxes.
-Unlike the [Select](#Select) input, all of the Radio input’s choices are visible up-front.
-If multiple choice is allowed via the *multiple* option, the input’s value is the array of elements in the iterable *data* that are currently selected; if single choice is required, the input’s value is the selected element from the iterable *data*, or null if no choice has been made.
+A Radio allows the user to choose one of a given set of options; or, if desired, multiple values may be chosen with checkboxes.
+Unlike a [Select](#Select), all of a Radio’s choices are visible up-front.
+If multiple choice is allowed via the *multiple* option, the Radio’s value is the array of elements from the iterable *data* that are currently selected; if single choice is required, the Radio’s value is the selected element from the iterable *data*, or null if no choice has been made.

+If *data* is a Map, the displayed options are the keys from the Map, while the Radio’s value is a value from the Map, or an array of values if multiple choice is allowed.

 The available *options* are: